Child of the Universe (album): Set list

+Tour dates

 Critical reception

 Tania Zeine from ARIA mentioned how the time off between albums allowed Goodrem to compose one of her greatest albums yet.
 They also praised Goodrem's "diversity of style and genre with her tracks" and that she "shows off vocally with her broad range of soulful harmonies and Christina Aguilera like power solos."
 Emily Booth from The AU Review rated the album 7.8/10.
 She noted highlights of the album include Child of the Universe, Touch, Hunters and the Wolves in which she noted that it was "excellently produced and wildly atmospheric and arguably the best track on the album", and Control.
 However she did point out that "Dancing with a Broken Heart" is still one of the weakest songs of her career.
 Booth said that, "The best thing about the new record is the diversity of styles, because she can really show off her best asset, from the rock-tinged vocals on 'When My Stars Come Out' to the Mariah Carey-style harmonies on 'Safe to Believe'.
 There are plenty of songs which pay their respects to her musical roots, for the fans of her older stuff, but Delta has always had a versatile voice."